 A degree with a major in human resource management requires the successful completion of 120 credits of coursework, including 36 credits for the major; 41 credits in general education requirements; and 43 credits in the minor, electives, and other degree requirements.
+You must also complete all related required coursework, which may be applied to general education or elective requirements, as part of the 120 credits required for the degree.
 At least 18 credits in the major must be earned in upper-level courses (numbered 300 or above).
 See p.
 9 for information on overall degree requirements.